Catherine Rielly, Ph. D.

 Rachel's work and research focuses on the domestic spheres occupied by rural Afghan women, capturing the rhythm and vitality of life in women's private spaces.

 Her scholarship has concentrated on dialects of Persian spoken in Iran, Tajikistan and Afghanistan.
-She is currently completing her doctorate in linguistics at University of Chicago, writing a descriptive grammar of Pashai, an endangered language spoken in Darrai Nur, a rural mountain community in eastern Afghanistan.
+She received her doctorate in linguistics at the University of Chicago, where she wrote a descriptive grammar of Pashai, an endangered language spoken in Darrai Nur, a rural mountain community in eastern Afghanistan.
+In 2017, she published The Carpetbaggers of Kabul and Other American-Afghan Entanglements, together with Jennifer Fluri.

 Mary Rose Scozzafava, Ph.D.